Shwetanshu-Tiwari-Dev/Company-Project-1/README.md

 Client: Assurant Insurance Company

-Project Description: It is migration project in which old technologies is shifted to new one like database is shifted from Sybase to SQL and whole java code is moved from jdk 1.5 to jdk 1.8.
-In this project my role was of a full stack developer in java team where I worked on building logics and fixing issues in Jsp and Servlets.
+Project Description: It is a migration project in which old technologies are shifted to a new one like the database is shifted from Sybase to SQL and the whole java code is moved from JDK 1.5 to JDK 1.8.
+In this project, my role was of a full stack developer in the java team where I worked on building logics and fixing issues in JSP and Servlets.

 Technology Used: Java 8, Jsp, Servlet, JavaScript, HTML, CSS